Viper-Dude/EliteMining/README.md

   - Timers optimized for laser mining
   - Toggles adjusted for power management

+Mining in HAZ area with 4 x lasers or more will in normal condition require a 2 step laser mining sequense.
+(Timer for laser mining, Pause and Timer for Laser mining extra)

 ### Customization
 - Add new presets for different ships
 - Adjust firegroups, timers, and toggles on-the-fly